-We consider a triangular array of $n$ random vectors $X_{1:n}^n\in \mathbb{R}^p$, which are neither necessarily independent nor identically distributed.
-We study conditions under which their appropriately normalized sample mean is asymptotically normally disturbed.
-In principle, at any $n$, all $X_i^n$ and $X_j^n$ can be correlated.
-The proof follows the well-known Stein's method, though we develop and apply specific bounds for our purpose.
-To apply Stein's method we must first associate each random variable with a set of other random variables with which it carries a higher level of correlation, still keeping in mind that it could in principle have some non-zero correlation with all variables.
-We call these \emph{affinity sets}, denoted $\A_{(i,d)}^n$, to capture the other random variables with which $i$ may have high correlations in the $d$-th dimension.\footnote{We note that we use the term \emph{affinity set} rather than ``dependency neighborhood'' to emphasize the possibility of high and low non-zero covariance structures with arbitrary groupings that satisfy summation conditions.
-Thus, for the sake of convenience and precision, we avoid using the terms ``high dependency neighborhood'', and ``low dependency neighborhood''.} We provide sufficient conditions for asymptotic normality in terms of the total amount of covariance within an affinity set and the total amount of covariance across affinity sets.
-As long as in the limit, the amount of interdependence in the overall mean comes from the covariances within affinity sets, asymptotic normality follows.
-We work with weaker conditions based on bounds on sums of covariances, differently from conditions in the previous literature.\footnote{In \cite{arratia1989two}, the authors present Chen's method \cite{chen1975poisson} for Poisson approximation rather than normality, which has a similar approach to ours in collecting random variables into dependencies.
-While this results in nice finite sample bounds, these bounds consist of almost three separate pieces, making it less friendly to understanding these bounds together with growing sums of covariance of the samples.
-In fact, all five of the examples studied in \cite{arratia1989two} deal only with cases where at least one of these pieces is identically zero in the cases where Chen's method succeeds.
-Many examples do not require exact zeros, which our approach focuses on.}
+We call these \emph{affinity sets}, denoted $\A_{(i,d)}^n$, to capture the other random variables with which $i$ may have high correlations in the $d$-th dimension.
+We use the term \emph{affinity set} rather than ``dependency neighborhood'' to emphasize the possibility of high and low non-zero covariance structures with arbitrary groupings that satisfy summation conditions.
+We provide sufficient conditions for asymptotic normality in terms of the total amount of covariance within an affinity set and the total amount of covariance across affinity sets.
+As long as, in the limit, the amount of interdependence in the overall mean comes from the covariances within affinity sets, asymptotic normality follows.

+This yields substantially weaker conditions than in the previous literature.
+In \cite{arratia1989two}, the authors present Chen's method \citep{chen1975poisson} for Poisson approximation rather than normality, which has a similar approach to ours in collecting random variables into dependencies.
+While this results in nice finite sample bounds, these bounds consist of three almost separate pieces, making it less friendly to understanding these bounds together with growing sums of covariance of the samples.
+In fact, all five of the examples studied in \cite{arratia1989two} are limited to cases where at least one of these pieces is identically zero in the cases where Chen's method succeeds.
+Many empirically relevant examples do not have such zeros, and so our approach substantially expand the relevant applications.